microprediction/microprediction/README.md

 # microprediction [MontePrediction](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) game

-Here's a new [MontePrediction](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) game.
+Here's a new game where you hurl a million 11-dimensional Monte Carlo samples at my server.
 If you'd like to participate:

 1. Open this [colab notebook](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb),
 2. Change the email, at minimum,